— Aftercare Guide

 • Most people can wear second skin for 3–5 days.

-• Itching under the film?
-That’s normal.
+• Itching under the film is normal.
 Do not scratch through it.

 • If you see spreading redness, increased pain, heat, swelling, or pus: remove the film and contact your artist or a doctor.